Australia’s human rights record under scrutiny through 2025-26 UN Universal Periodic Review

 The UPR is a mechanism of the UN Human Rights Council which reviews the human rights records of all 193 nations that are members of the United Nations.
 It is a state-driven peer review mechanism which happens every four and a half years, meaning that countries interact with other countries, non-government organisations (NGO) and national human rights institutions to have their human rights record scrutinised.

-The UPR provides a significant opportunity for Australian NGOs to encourage and influence the Australian Government to improve the protection and promotion of human rights and to fulfill its international legal obligations.
+The UPR is an opportunity for Australian NGOs to encourage and influence the Australian Government to improve its protection and promotion of human rights consistent with its international legal obligations.
+It is also an opportunity to engage across the sector and set priorities for improving human rights in Australia.

-The Human Rights Law Centre is currently co-ordinating Australian civil society organisations to respond and engage with the Universal Periodic Review in 2025/26.
+The Human Rights Law Centre is currently co-ordinating Australian civil society organisations to form a UPR NGO Coalition to respond and engage with the Universal Periodic Review in 2025/26, alongside Kingsford Legal Centre; Indigenous People’s Organisation-Australia; and Community Legal Centres Australia.

 Timeline for the Universal Periodic Review 2025/2026